 Every year I feel both sadness and excitement as I let go of the past year and welcome the new year.
 Very thankful for all the blessings from the past year and feeling hopeful that a better year will come.

 Visiting Nami Island in each different season has been one of my goals when I travel to Korea.
 The first time I went here was last spring in April 2015.
 I was alone and it was quite late when I arrived but I was still able to appreciate the beauty of this island and I gained two beautiful friends on my way back to Seoul.
 This time along with my friends from college, I was able to witness her beauty during autumn.
 Nami Island is indeed lovelier during this season with yellow, orange and red hues dominating what was once a lush green flora.
-For more details on how to go here from Seoul as well as other facilities featured in this half moon-shaped island, I will refer you to my post last April about Nami Island.
+For details about other facilities featured in this half moon-shaped island, I will refer you to my first post about Nami Island.
 Continue reading “Autumn in Nami Island”